kahunacohen/real-world-fp/README.md

 ## A Functional Implementation

-Before we code let's think about a few things that will guide is, namely state and function composition.
+We'll now use fp to address the deficiencies we noted.
+Before we start, though, let's discuss the two most important characteristics of fp: state management and function composition.

 ### State
-State is anything that needs to be persisted and remembered in a system, outside of our program's execution.
+State is a volitile condition of a program with regard to the execution context.
+For our purposes it's anything that needs to be persisted or remembered across function invocations.
+It's often related to side-effects.
 For example:

+* boolean flags indicating a screen is in the process of fetching data
+* data retrieved from Ajax calls
+* User input
-1. Writing to the screen
+* Output to the screen
-1. Reading from user input
-1. Network connecitons
-1. Mutating the DOM etc.

-State is the hardest part of any program, in that it's hard to keep track of and reason about and hard to test in a reliable manner.
-And yet state is essential to almost all real-world programs.
-For the most part our programs need to have some kind of effect on the real world.

-The key is not avoiding state, but rather isolating it from the rest of our program.
-In our case, the state is the the data in the JSON file.
-Reading and writing to the file-system is something we'd want to wall-off.
-So the first function we want to create is getting the data from the file.
+A key component of fp is walling off state and marking it as such, because state is difficult to reason about, paralelize and test.
+In our case, the state is the the data in the JSON file and the filesystem we write to.

 ### Function Composition

-Let's see how a functional approach to the problem can address the above deficiancies.
-When thinking functionally we'll try to view our programs as transformations, or pipelines of data.
-We have an input, in this case JSON representing employees, and an output: a CSV and HTML file with each employee's total salary.
-We'll then try to break each part of the problem into smaller pieces using pure functions.

-Think about how the Unix toolset works.
-It's a collection of small, focused programs that take from `stdin` and output to `stdout`.
-The power and flexibility comes when you pipe these programs together.
+The second most important principle of fp is function composition.
+This is best explained by the Unix toolset, which is a collection of small, focused programs that can be piped together.
+Each program takes from `stdin` and outputs to `stdout`.
+The programs don't care about where they get their input and where they dump their output.

+The power and flexibility comes when we combine these programs together.
 For example, to get the first name in alphebetical order of a list of unordered names in a file:

 names.txt:
 ```